Years P-6 Curriculum

 Years 11-12 Curriculum

-Senior students are managed by the Head of Department for Senior Secondary, who speaks with students about careers to determine their interests and prior knowledge of the world of work.
+Senior students are managed by the Head of Department for Secondary, who speaks with students about careers to determine their interests and prior knowledge of the world of work.
 Senior students are encouraged to develop skills in their areas of interest and are supported to identify options and opportunities once they leave school.

 Students also complete academic placement testing and previous school results are reviewed, before discussions are held with students and their families about the appropriate study pathway for the student: Tertiary Entrance (OP) or Vocational Education & Training (VET).
 All students in the senior phase of learning will work towards achieving their Queensland Certificate of Education (QCE) upon graduation.